Circumplex model of group tasks

 The circumplex model of group tasks is a circle with four quadrants representing goal-related activities done by groups of people.
 The activities are: generating a task, choosing correct procedure, negotiating resolutions to conflicts, and executing the task.

 Overview

-The circumplex model of group tasks was inspired by the circumplex model of emotions, a graphical representation of emotional states (see Emotion classification § Circumplex model) that is usually a circle with pleasant on the left, unpleasant on the right, activation on the top, and deactivation on the bottom.
+The circumplex model of group tasks was inspired by the circumplex model of emotions, a graphical representation of emotional states (see Emotion classification § Circumplex model) that is usually a circle with unpleasant on the left, pleasant on the right, activation on the top, and deactivation on the bottom.
 All the other emotions are placed around the circle as combinations of these four basic states.
 It is based on the theory that people experience emotions as overlapping and ambiguous.

 Joseph E McGrath modified the circumplex model of emotions to include group dynamics, based on the work of Shaw, Carter, Hackman, Steiner, Shiflett, Taylor, Lorge, Davis, Laughlin, and others.
 McGrath used this model as a research tool to evaluate group task performance.